liferay-release/nightly-docker-runner/README.md

 1. Open the file `properties/portal-ext.properties` and remove all `#` to enable the MySQL configuration.
 2. Open the terminal and run the command `docker-compose up`.

+## How to deploy changes in configs or portal-ext.properties after run nightly for the first time

+1. In your terminal, hit `Ctrl + C` to stop nightly.
+2. Place the necessary configurations in `configs` and update the content of `properties/portal-ext.properties`.
+3. Back to the terminal, run the command `docker-compose build`
+4. Next, run the command `docker-compose up`